kgorlen/lightroom/README.md

   * Install `gracefulexit.bat` (instructions are in that file) and use it to put a PC to sleep, switch user, and logoff.

-  * *OPTIONAL:* To make catalogs immediately accessible from another computer after *LrC* exits, disable Windows oplocks on `.lock files` (and FreeFileFileSync `sync.ffs_db` databases, see below) by adding the following to `/etc/smb.conf` on the NAS:
+  * *OPTIONAL:* Files can remain locked when applications exit abnormally or PCs crash.
+To reduce occurrences of this problem, disable Windows oplocks on `.lock files` (and FreeFileFileSync `sync.ffs_db` databases, see below) by adding the following to `/etc/smb.conf` on the NAS:

 		veto oplock files = /*.lock/sync.ffs_db/